 The Weinstein story heralded a deluge of allegations against powerful individuals in every industry imaginable.
 In the last few weeks, it has sparked an important conversation about power dynamics and sexual ethics.

 These stories force us to confront an unfortunate reality.
-Powerful men can use their influence to compel other men and women to participate in inappropriate sexual encounters.
+Powerful men can use their influence to compel women and other men to participate in inappropriate sexual encounters.
 Then they can use that power to suppress the truth about their actions.
-Even if Weinstein didn’t forcibly detain any of his victims, coercion is not the same thing as consent.
+Even if Weinstein didn’t forcibly detain any of his victims, he certainly coerced them.
 He had the power to grant or deny important opportunities, so any romantic encounter between him and an aspiring actress must be considered inappropriate… regardless of consent.

 I’m not saying that every powerful man engages in predatory behavior, but the prevalence of this sort of thing is absolutely startling.